 Combination therapy.
 Researchers are studying whether the combination of chemotherapy and radiation therapy better reduces the risk of recurrence and/or increases survival than standard treatments.

 Minimally invasive surgery.
 Minimally invasive surgery uses small incisions and a camera placed under the skin to perform a lymph node dissection to find out if the cancer has spread.
 Researchers are also studying endoscopic, or use of a thin, lighted flexible tube, and robotically-assisted surgery to diagnose and remove penile cancer that may have spread to regional lymph nodes.

-Supportive care.
-Clinical trials are underway to find better ways of reducing symptoms and side effects of current penile cancer treatments in order to improve patients’ comfort and quality of life.
+Palliative care.
+Clinical trials are underway to find better ways of reducing symptoms and side effects of current penile cancer treatments to improve patients’ comfort and quality of life.